ICI3D/DAIDD/schedule/shadow.md

 - 17:45-18:00 Working with the DAIDD technical tools ((pearson)) NOTE (15 mins)
     - _Make sure your slides are uploaded for the next session!_
 - 18:00-18:30 Ice breakers ((bruce))
-    - SHADOW How will this work online?
-Should probably use this as a chance to introduce some Teams features
+    - SHADOW use this as a chance to introduce some Teams features - silly questions and getting to know you stuff; switch rooms midway through
-    - SHADOW **Prep for round-robin introductions.** Can we figure out how to do this online?

 #### Interactive session 1b